meizabel/documentation/biz-model/process-manager-states.md

 # Process Manager State

-An **Aggregate** is defined as [Java class](../java/aggregate.md).
+A **Process Manager** is defined as [Java class](../java/aggregate.md).
 The aggregate handles commands.
 In response to a command the aggregate modifies its state and produces one or more events.
 These events are used later to restore the state of the aggregate.

 An **Aggregate State** is a data structure and is defined as a protobuf message.
 The aggregate state as a *typed* thing.